 2. Pay Everything Promptly – It is important to pay everything promptly.
 Credit card bills are obviously important but so are bills such as rent, cable TV, and utilities.
 Paying monthly bills on time does not build your credit score, but missing monthly bill payments will reduce it.

 3. Keep Credit Utilization Low – Credit utilization is the amount of total credit you have available compared to the amount you use.
-Try to keep your balance as small as possible, generally less than 10% of your credit limit.
+Try to keep your balance as small as possible.
+Rod Griffin, the Director of Public Education for credit bureau Experian, shares that "people with the very best credit scores have utilization rates of less than 10%."
 Do not spend more than you can pay off at the end of the month – the objective is to make small manageable payments to prove that you can use credit responsibly.

 5. Get a Manageable Loan or Installment Purchase – Purchase of a used car, furniture, computer, or any other large item that can be paid on an installment plan is helpful in two ways – it utilizes a different type of credit compared to credit cards, and it gives you another manageable set of monthly payments.
 Again, the key word is manageable.
 If you overspend, you will be sending the credit agencies the exact opposite message of what you want.